What is Kagi?

 We'd like to first acknowledge that Google has indeed changed the world and the way we access information and we value this contribution.
 We are therefore grateful to be able to use some of Google's search technology and infrastructure in our search product.

 This is also where similarities end and our product philosophies start to diverge.
-We are not trying to build a search product for billions of people, but a refined search experience for our customers who value high quality results, privacy and speed above everything else.
+We are not trying to build a search product for billions of people, but a refined search experience for sophisticated customers who value high quality results, privacy and speed above everything else.

 Why use Kagi instead of DuckDuckGo?